Consultation: Strengthening accountability for school board trustees

-- the content of trustee codes of conduct
+- what type of content should be included in a trustee codes of conduct

-- strengthening the integrity of the trustee code of conduct complaint and investigation process
+- how to strengthen the integrity of the trustee code of conduct complaint and investigation process

-- measures and sanctions available to boards when a code of conduct is breached
+- what measures and sanctions could be available to boards when a code of conduct is breached.

 Your privacy matters

-By completing the online survey, you may be sharing personal information with the Government of Ontario.
+By completing the online survey, you may have shared personal information with the Government of Ontario.